Out-of-time-order correlation and detection of phase structure in Floquet transverse Ising spin system: Calculation of transverse magnetization OTOC

 Since, the term

 is constant for all number of kicks $(n)$ and system size $(N)$ which comes out to be $\frac{1}{2^3}$.
-Since $a$ is a dummy index, we replace it by $q$.
+Since $a$ and $b$ are dummy indices, we replace it by $q$.
 Hence, the final formula of TMOTOC is

+Now, we take a special case in which both the operators are the same local operator i.e. $W=\sigma_l^z$ and $V=\sigma_l^z$.
+Then the formula becomes

 \end{widetext}